 - Etiology: violent shaking of a child

-- Pathophysiology: rotational and shearing forces → shearing off of bridging veins → diffuse axonal damage
+- Rotational and shearing forces → shearing off of bridging veins → subdural hematoma

-- From the outside, injuries are hardly evident or entirely absent
+- Injuries are hardly evident or entirely absent on physical exam.

 - Retinal hemorrhages